shotgunsoftware/sg-jira-bridge/docs/settings.rst

 Each key is a settings name that contains a dictionary containing the syncer and the settings to use.
-The key is the settings name used when composing the URL for SG Jira Bridge.
+The key is the settings name used when composing the URL for Flow Production Tracking Jira Bridge.
 For example, ``http://localhost:9090/sg2jira/my_settings`` uses the settings named ``my_settings``.